 Strategy: How does the golfer avoid Hell bunker and earn a chance of reaching the green in three strokes?!
 The thought process on the tee of Macdonald’s favorite par five template is simple: a weak tee shot might leave the golfer with no option but to execute a precise lay-up followed by a well-struck three wood to a large undulating green.
 Make sure you get your tee shot away!!

 Comments: Many of the world’s great par fives demand a big decision from the golfer on the second shot.
-Long is one such hole and has been the object of affection of a great many architects.
-Dr. Alister MacKenzie also wrote at length about the merits of this hole.
-Its DNA is evident in many of his designs.
+Long is one such hole.
+It remains an object of affection of many golf architects.

 Inspired by the third at Royal St. Georges.
 The original short par four version has been immortalised among Macdonald’s templates but today the Sahara hole at St. Georges plays as a par three.
-The defining characteristic of the original was the need to launch a blind tee shot over a sandy wasteland that, in the mind’s eye of the golfer, takes on Sahara-esque proportions.
+The defining characteristic of the original was the blind tee shot over a sandy wasteland which, in the mind’s eye of the golfer, takes on Sahara-esque proportions.
 A weak tee shot or one that lacks distance control will leave a very challenging blind second shot.

 Strategy: Sahara template holes demand precision from the tee—both in terms of line and distance control.
 Driving the green is rarely an option.
 The key to success is not to simply hit your longest club to make sure that you carry the sand.
 A ball that runs too far on landing can roll through the elevated fairway and down into a grassy hollow that is blind and leaves little hope of making par.
 An understanding of one’s limitations from the tee, and an ability to execute the right shot on the right line, is the key to unlocking Macdonald’s Sahara hole.

 Comments: For golfers the name Sahara conjures images of wild British links with exposed sandy wastelands.
-The reality is that due to advances in greenkeeping and irrigation systems—and the preference of Scottish and English golfers for ‘tidier’ golf courses—the type of heroic carries that inspired Macdonald are no longer found in the British Isles.
-To experience a Sahara-style tee shot golfers must now travel to the United States, New Zealand or Australia, where a new generation of designers has build golf holes that have the DNA of the Royal St. Georges original Sahara—notably Streamsong and Sand Valley in the United States, Tara Iti in New Zealand, and Barnbougle in Australia.
+The reality is that due to advances in greenkeeping and irrigation systems—and the preference of Scottish and English golfers for ‘tidier’ golf courses—many of the heroic carries over sandy wastelands which inspired Macdonald have been grassed in.
+Bring them back!

 A C.B.
 Macdonald original short par four!
 A tee shot over a diagonally-oriented hazard is a recurring feature in classic architecture.
-Macdonald’s Cape hole requires the aggressive player to carry the same water hazard twice en route to a terrifyingly situated green.
+Macdonald’s original Cape hole required the aggressive player to carry the same water hazard twice en route to a terrifyingly situated green.

 Strategy: This pure risk-reward template encourages shot-shaping and rewards a brave line from the tee with a shorter shot and a realistic angle to a green that is surrounded by water on two or three sides.

 Comments: Diagonal carries are a foundational element of inspiring golf course architecture.
-Macdonald was familiar with holes like North Berwick #2 and Brancaster #8, which invite the golfer to ‘bite off’ diagonal carries in order to create a better angle for the following shot.
-The key to the approach shot on a Cape hole is to play to the centre of the green and use the back board.
+Macdonald was familiar with holes like Brancaster #8, which invite the golfer to ‘bite off’ diagonal carries in order to create a better angle for the following shot.
+The key to the approach shot on a Cape hole is to play to the centre or right of the green and use the back board.
 Don’t be tempted to aim for a flag tucked against the water!
 Sadly Macdonald’s original cape hole at NGLA was redesigned to combat technological advances and to accommodate a road.

 Gravity is the defence of the knoll hole.
 On this template a green perched high above the fairway repels weak shots on all sides.
 The fourth hole at Scotscraig Golf Club in Fife is thought to have inspired CB Macdonald’s Knoll.
 Indeed, the raised plateau green at Piping Rock Club in New York—and specifically its hard-to-access back tier—is virtually identical to the Scotscraig version, with which Macdonald would have been familiar.
 When viewed from distance the knoll green seems impossibly small.
 As the golfer moves closer the proportions of the green do not become any more generous!